Make Your Next Trip Extraordinary

 The Lello Bookstore.
 It’s beautiful, but people line up literally for hours just to get in, thanks to a rumor that it served as inspiration for the Harry Potter series (never mind that J.K.
 Rowling says she’s never been there).
 The owners have never bothered to correct this rumor; they display loads of Harry Potter merchandise and even charge a fee to enter.

 While in the city of Porto, avoid the 50-minute river cruises.
 You will end up on a packed wooden boat with 50 or more people.
-If you don’t get in there early and wait in a long line, you will be last to board—so all the outside seats will already be taken.
+If you don’t arrive early and wait in a long line, you will be last to board—so all the outside seats will already be taken.
 Inside, you get hardly any view, and in summertime it can be boiling hot.

 Climb to the top of the Arrábida bridge in Porto.
 It’s the only bridge in Europe you can climb legally.
-There are stairs all the way to the top of the arch, and from there you will have an impressive view along the river Douro to the Atlantic Ocean.
+There are stairs all the way to the top of the arch, and from there you have an impressive view along the Douro River to the Atlantic Ocean.

 Downtime